Jozef Tiso's speech in Holíč

-In August 1942, Jozef Tiso, president of the Slovak State and a Catholic priest, gave a speech in Holíč, Slovakia, in which he defended the deportation of Jews from Slovakia.
+In August 1942, Jozef Tiso, president of the Slovak State and a Catholic priest, delivered a speech in Holíč, Slovakia, in which he defended the deportation of Jews from Slovakia.
 Referring to Jews as "parasites" and "the eternal enemy", Tiso claimed that their deportation was both economically necessary and congruent with Christian moral principles.
 The speech has been recognized as a key part of Tiso's moral legacy, emblematic of his complicity in the Holocaust.

 Background

 In March 1939, the Slovak State declared independence from Czechoslovakia; Germany invaded the Czech rump state.
 That October, Jozef Tiso, a Catholic priest, became president of Slovakia.
 In an 8 March petition, Slovak Jewish community leaders exhorted Tiso to cancel the planned deportation of Slovakia's Jews because it represented the "physical destruction of the Jews in Slovakia".
 Tiso ignored the petition, as well as the condemnation of papal ambassador Giuseppe Burzio.
 At the time of Tiso's speech, 55,000 Jews out of 89,000 had been deported from the Slovak State in 54 transports; the deportations had been halted on 1 August 1942.
 The Slovak government knew that the deportees were being systematically murdered.